intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 * Masures beyond protocol design, such as implementations or renewable energy use.
 Not everything is about protocols.

-* Metrics, measurements & data are very beneficial.
+* Metrics, measurements, and data are very beneficial.
 Carbon-aware metrics would in particular be very useful.
 All additional information makes us more aware of what the environmental impacts are, but also enables optimization, AI-based adjustments, or carbon-directed computing and networking tools, and so on.

-* It would be beneficial to be able to provide various systems a more dynamic ability to slow down & sleep.
+* It would be beneficial to be able to provide various systems a more dynamic ability to slow down and sleep.
 Awareness of energy availability and type would also allow us to employ time and place shifting for reducing carbon impacts.